remix-run/react-router/docs/advanced/NavigatingOutsideOfComponents.md

 # Navigating Outside of Components

-While route components get `this.props.history` and the `History` mixins provides `this.history`, many apps want to be able to navigate outside of their components.
+While route components get `this.props.history` and the `History` mixin provides `this.history`, many apps want to be able to navigate outside of their components.

-Its pretty simple, just hang onto your history object:
+Its pretty simple, just hang on to your history object:

 You can have a module in your app somewhere that exports your history object.